Consumption Partial Insurance in the Presence of Tail Income Risk

 \

-\textbf{Sample selection and variables.} To parallel the design of the PSID sample, we use CEX interview data between 1999 and 2019.\footnote{To improve the quality of the food demand estimation subsequently, we keep \emph{all} calendar years between 1999 and 2019, i.e., not just the odd ones as in the PSID.} We select a sample of households that mimics closely our baseline selection in the PSID.
-Specifically, we select continuously married couples with the male spouse aged 30 to 65.
-We require non-missing data on expenditure and basic demographics, and we drop those with zero food expenditure given the nature of the consumption imputation subsequently.
-Similar to the consumption measure in the PSID, we define consumption as the sum of real expenditure on nondurable goods and services, namely food (at home and outside), utilities, out-of-pocket health expenses, public transport, vehicle expenses, education, and daycare.
+\textbf{Sample selection and variables.} To parallel the design of the PSID sample, we use CEX interview data between 1999 and 2019.
+We select a sample of households that mimics closely our baseline selection in the PSID.\footnote{To improve the quality of the food demand estimation subsequently, we keep \emph{all} calendar years between 1999 and 2019, i.e., not just the odd ones as in the PSID.} Specifically, we select continuously married couples with the male spouse aged 30 to 65.
+We require non-missing data on expenditure and basic demographics, and we drop those with zero food expenditure given the nature of the imputation subsequently.
+As in the PSID, we define consumption as the sum of real expenditure on nondurable goods and services, namely food (at home and outside), utilities, out-of-pocket health expenses, public transport, vehicle expenses, education, and daycare.
 As the CEX collects quarterly data over four rolling quarters, we generate annual consumption as the sum of consumption over four quarters.
 We assign the final observation to the calendar year to which the underlying quarterly data mostly correspond to.
 Our final sample consists of 31,751 observations.